 #3.
 Save your boxes and packaging from move-in day

-If you keep all your moving and packing material, you’ll have what you need when you move out at the end of the year.
+If you keep all your moving and packing material, you’ll have what you need when the time comes to move.
 If you can’t stand to hang on to those boxes (or don’t have space) until you leave, be responsible and recycle them appropriately.
 Fort Collins was the first community in Colorado to require corrugated cardboard to be recycled or reused.
-There will be cardboard corrals near your residence hall during move in, and cardboard recycling is always available in waste-sorting areas on campus.
+There are even cardboard corrals near our residence halls during move in, and cardboard recycling is always available in waste-sorting areas on campus.

 You’ll need to stay hydrated at Colorado’s high elevation.
-Reduce the amount of plastic water bottles being wasted by using the CSU reusable water bottle or by bringing your own.
-The CSU bottle can be used to get to-go drinks from the dining centers on campus, as well.
+Reduce the amount of plastic water bottles being wasted by using reusable water bottles.
+Thank goodness for your emotional-support water bottle!

 #5.
 Increase the amount of plant products you eat

 Carbon emissions created by the production of meat and dairy products are significantly higher than those created by vegetables.
 Don’t want to cut out meat or dairy?
-You can still help out by looking for food in the dining centers labeled as a local product.
+You can still help out by looking for food in the dining centers or around town labeled as a local product.
 Local food products require less transportation, resulting in a lower carbon footprint.
+What’s more?
 The dining centers even have lettuce grown right here on campus.
 Want to learn more?
 Check out nutrition information for CSU’s dining centers.

 #6.
 Compost what you can